 First, Let’s Review A Bit About Cinnamon

-The sweet, woody and spicy taste of cinnamon makes it an essential ingredient in many types of dishes, including sweet desserts, savory dishes, and drinks.
+The sweet, woody and spicy taste of cinnamon makes it an essential ingredient in many types of dishes, including sweet desserts, like cookies in the fall, savory dishes, and drinks.

-Cinnamon pairs well with a lot of ingredients.
-In sweet dishes, it is used alongside vanilla, nutmeg, chilis, and many others.
-Do you know that cinnamon sticks are very often used in making alcoholic drinks such as mulled wines and beer?
+This specific sort of spice pairs well with many ingredients.
+In sweet dishes, it’s paired with vanilla, nutmeg, chilis, etc. Do you know that cinnamon sticks are very often used in making alcoholic drinks such as mulled wines and beer?
 They add some warmth to the wines.

 Since many years ago, people have been using cinnamon for medical purposes.
 Loaded with multiple nutrients, cinnamon is shown to have several tremendous positive effects on human health.